How To Do An Easy Thailand Border Run

 - Food & snacks for 2 people – 300 THB

-Step 4: Arriving at Border Crossing in Mae Sai, Thailand
+Step 4: Arriving at Mae Sai border crossing in Thailand

 When you arrive at Mae Sai, the Green Bus will stop at Mae Sai Bus Terminal, we arrived at 12.35pm.
 Take your bags with you as you may not always get the same bus on the return journey.

-Tip: If you want to pay the Myanmar border fee in USD, there is a gold shop that will exchange Thai baht for US dollars, on the left at the Mae Sai side of the border gate.
+Tip: If you want to pay the Myanmar border crossing fee in USD, there is a gold shop that will exchange Thai baht for US dollars, on the left on the Mae Sai side of the border gate.

 Walk through the border gate and join the queue for getting stamped out of Thailand.
 Have your passport ready for your departure stamp and have your departure card already filled in.
 It’s a simple and quick process to get stamped out of Thailand.